-It is important to realize that the proof of this theorem does not give us a formula or method for constructing an infinite list of prime numbers.
-In particular, the integer m that appears in the proof is not necessarily prime.
-Although many people have tried over the centuries, to date no one has devised a prime-generating formula.
+Note that this theorem does not give us a formula for constructing an infinite list of prime numbers.
+In particular, the integer m that appears in the proof is not necessarily prime, though of course it might be.
+To date no one has devised a prime-generating formula, though many have tried.